arutepsu/Soccer-Card-Clash/README.md

 </div>

 ---
+## ✨ Features
+#### 🎮 Singleplayer Mode
+Play against various AI opponents, each with its own unique strategy and behavior.

+#### 🧠 Multiple AI Strategies
+Challenge AIs with different difficulty levels and tactics — from cautious defenders to aggressive attackers.

+#### 🤝 Multiplayer Mode
+Play with friends in local multiplayer matches.

+#### 🎨 Unique Cyberpunk Design
+Dive into a cyberpunk-inspired world with bold visuals, neon effects, and a futuristic interface.

+#### ⚔️ Strategic Gameplay
+Mix and match actions like Swap, Boost, and Double Attack to outsmart your opponent.

+---

 ## 🧱 Architecture
 This game is built using the Model-View-Controller (MVC) architectural pattern, ensuring a clean separation of concerns and modularity.